cs10/su25/discussion.md

 > Discussion worksheet handouts will be provided.
 Any extras will be left in Soda 411 if you need an additional copy.

+> Solutions can be found within the slides.

 > Please attend Victoria's Office Hours for any discussion related questions!

 <style>